gorgonapps/gorgonapps.github.io/curated-files/README.md

 + In the new `EffectParticle` field `OnFire-Green` is changed to `OnFireGreen`.
 + In `StackingType`, `Lamia's Gaze` and `1` are changed to `LamiasGaze` and `One` respectively.
 + In `effect_56043001` description `Restores 4 Armor` is changed to `Restores 4 Power` (this is a bug fix).
++ In effects with name starting with `TSys_BatChemGolemRageAcidTossBoost`, in the description `Self Destruct` is replaced by `Rage Acid Toss` (this is a bug fix).
++ In effects with name starting with `TSys_ForestChallengeEliteProtection`, in the description the first character (single quote) is removed (this is a bug fix).

 ## items.json